Biodiversity

 Keidanren Initiative for Biodiversity Conservation

-In fiscal 2019, The group announced its endorsement of the Keidanren Initiative for Biodiversity Conservation.
+In 2020/3, The group announced its endorsement of the Keidanren Initiative for Biodiversity Conservation.
 We are aware that initiatives for biodiversity are important management issues for the Group, which is engaged in real estate and urban development.
 Therefore, we will promote this initiative, taking into consideration the natural environment and ecosystems.

 TNFD Forum